Who controls personal information collected by Bright Horizons?

 Bright Horizons is committed to collecting personal information that is accurate, complete, current and reliable for its intended use.
 If you would like to access or update your personal information, or obtain copies of the information, the following steps can be taken by you:

-2. If you receive services from us, you may contact the program or location that stores or processes your information (such as a nursery/center where your child is enrolled).
+- If you receive services from us, you may contact the service or location that stores or processes your information (such as a nursery/centre where your child is enrolled).
 Bright Horizons may require you to make your request in writing to verify your identity.

-- 1. You will need to complete the Bright Horizons’ Data Subject Request Form [below] and send it (and the required payment) to the attention of the Legal Department, Bright Horizons, 2 Crown Court, Rushden, Northamptonshire, NN10 6BS United Kingdom.
+- You will need to complete the Bright Horizons' Data Subject Request Form [below] and send it (and the required payment) for the attention of the Legal Department, Bright Horizons, 2 Crown Court, Rushden, Northamptonshire NN10 6BS, England.

 How can individuals contact Bright Horizons?

 - Mail: Attn - Legal Department, 200 Talcott Avenue South, Watertown, MA 02472 USA

 United Kingdom, Ireland and Netherlands